-Your child will need to stay in the hospital for about 3 - 4 days after surgery.
+Your child will need to stay in the hospital for about 3 to 4 days after surgery.
 The repaired spine should be kept in its proper position to keep it aligned.
 If the surgery involved a surgical cut in the chest, your child may have a tube in the chest to drain fluid buildup.
-This tube is often removed after 24 - 72 hours.
+This tube is often removed after 24 to 72 hours.

 A catheter (tube) may be placed in the bladder the first few days to help your child urinate.

 Your child's stomach and bowels may not work for a few days after surgery.
 Your child may need to receive fluids and nutrition through an intravenous (IV) line.